 We believe that Ecodesign compliance information should be easily available to customers so that you can make an informed decision about which stove to buy, and we're uncomfortable with the fact that Clearview isn't providing this on its website.
 We're therefore not recommending Clearview stoves at this time.

-You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves that Clearview sells.
+You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves that are available from Clearview.

-It also sells built-in stoves, which are essentially set into a wall or fireplace.
-A couple also have an old-style hood or canopy, also referred to as an inglenook (see image below).
+It also sells built-in stoves, which are set into a wall or fireplace.
+A few also have an old-style hood or canopy, which are also referred to as an inglenook (see image below).

-Log burner and multi-fuel stoves: All Clearview's stoves have a multi-fuel grate, which means that you can burn wood as well as coal.
+Log burners and multi-fuel stoves All Clearview stoves have a multi-fuel grate, which means that you can burn wood as well as coal.

-Other types of stove: Some of Clearview's stoves come with the option to add a boiler, allowing you to heat your whole house.
-You can find out more about heating your whole house using a stove by visiting our page on .
+Other types of stove Some Clearview stoves come with the option to add a boiler, allowing you to heat your whole home.

 You can also cook food on a couple of its stoves, either using a hotplate on the top or a small built-in oven space (pictured in the gallery).